prcutler/nflpool/readme.md

 all statistics.

 NFLPool is using the [Pyramid](https://www.trypyramid.com) framework using nginx.
-I use DigitalOcean running Fedora 25 as my webserver.
+I use DigitalOcean running Fedora 26 as my server.

 For for more information on the league or rules, [visit the website](http://mlbpool2.com/rules/nfl-pool-rules/).